nextnanopy/nextnanopy/docs/examples/Example3_Load_polygons_from_a_GDSII_file.rst

    x,y = my_gds.xy

-For example, the x and y for the second vertex of the first polygon is ``x[0][1]`` and ``y[0][1]``.
+For example, the x and y for the second vertex of the first polygon are ``x[0][1]`` and ``y[0][1]``.

 .. code:: ipython3